mennylevinski/uspector-net/README.md

 # Uspector – Network Scanner

 Uspector is a cross-platform Python tool designed to discover devices and detect open ports on your local IPv4 network.
 Built for ethical diagnostics, security awareness, and administrative auditing.
-Suitable for personal and organizational use.
+Suitable for both personal and organizational use.

 Licensed under the [MIT License](LICENSE).